-A virus infected computer can be a huge problem for consumers.
-In fact, malware is the primary problems computer users face on a regular basis despite the many anti-virus programs out there.
+A virus-infected computer can be a huge problem for consumers.
+In fact, malware is the primary problem computer users face regularly despite the many anti-virus programs out there.
 One of the easiest ways for a computer to be infected by a virus is via an infected USB stick.
 Folks tend to stick any USB drive into their PCs these days without thinking twice.
 Then they return home and attach the corrupted drive to their own computer.

-With that in mind, we recommend a free USB security software known as USB Disk Security.
+With that in mind, we recommend a free USB security software called USB Disk Security.
 It’s designed to protect your computer from infected USB drives.
 Not only that, it comes with a host of protective features that should tend to many of your security woes.

 After downloading the software, observe during installation because it will change your browser start page to Linkzb.com unless the box is unticked.
 Some software vendors tend to do this these days, and it’s not cool.

 Once the program is up and running, you’ll see a list of features on the left.
 The first is Protection Status, and it shows relevant information regarding the safety of your computer.
 Data Loss Prevention and Safe Web Navigation are some of the things this section offers.

 Next up we have USB Shield.
 This feature basically monitors your computer for any changes that might be a virus or caused by a virus.